riverscn/build-openwrt-firmware/README.md

 * luci-app-upnp
 * luci-theme-argon

+# Config files

+* `custom.seed` is used for common `.config` settings.
+Change it and apply it to all builds.
+* `*-openwrt.sh` is used to define each build target.
+You can create new files to add more targets.

-# Build Locally
+# Build your own firmwares

+## Build online

+[Fork](https://github.com/riverscn/openwrt-sbcbox-firmware) this repo and create Github Actions workflow!

+## Build locally

 Alternatively, you can build openwrt on your own computer.
+Ubuntu or Debian is supported.

-Support Ubuntu or Debian.
-You can run in a Virtual Machine or Docker [container](https://github.com/riverscn/openwrt-dev-container) (recommend).
+You can use Virtual Machine or Docker [container](https://github.com/riverscn/openwrt-dev-container) (recommend).

 Run `./build.sh` and that's all.